mika-s/RandomPerson/RandomPersonLib/Readme.md

 ### In C#

+**Automatically:**
+Install with NuGet.
+Everything should work out of the box.
+To create a NuGet package, use `dotnet pack`.
+Import *RandomPersonLib.X.Y.Z.nupkg* into the project that's going to use RandomPersonLib.
+It can be found in either *RandomPersonLib\bin\Debug* or *RandomPersonLib\bin\Release*.

+**Manually:**
 Add RandomPersonLib.dll to the project's references.
-Add FSharp.Core.dll version 4.5.4 to the references using NuGet.
+Add FSharp.Core.dll version 4.7.0 to the references using NuGet.
 Make sure the *data* folder is in the same folder as the referenced RandomPersonLib.dll when running the program.
 If you want IntelliSense to contain XML documentation you have to have RandomPersonLib.XML in the same folder as well.